James F. O'Brien

+James F. O'Brien is a computer scientist and professor of computer science at the University of California, Berkeley.
+His research includes computer graphics, physically based animation, machine learning, image forensics, human visual perception, digital privacy and virtual reality.

+In 2015, he received a Technical Achievement Award from the Academy of Motion Picture Arts and Sciences for research used to simulate fracture and deformation in visual effects.
+In 2025, he and his coauthors received an ACM SIGGRAPH Test of Time Award for the paper "Fast Simulation of Mass-Spring Systems".

-Education
+Education and career

-O'Brien received a Bachelor of Science in 1992 from Florida International University.
-He then did his graduate work under the supervision of Jessica Hodgins at Georgia Tech's GVU Center.
-He received his doctorate in Computer Science from the Georgia Institute of Technology College of Computing in 2000 for a thesis entitled Graphical Modeling and Animation of Fracture.
+James O'Brien received a Bachelor of Science in computer science from Florida International University in 1992, followed by a Master of Science in 1997 and a PhD in 2000, both also in computer science, from the Georgia Institute of Technology.
+His doctoral adviser was Jessica Hodgins.

+He joined UC Berkeley's EECS faculty in 2000.
+He served as a director-at-large of ACM SIGGRAPH from 2010 to 2016.

+O'Brien co-founded Avametric, a company developing cloth-simulation software for apparel design and virtual try-on, and served as its chief scientific officer.
+The company was acquired by Gerber Technology in 2018.

 Research and professional activities

 O'Brien has published research papers on topics such as surface reconstruction, human figure animation, mesh generation, physically based animation, surgical simulation, computational fluid dynamics, and fracture propagation.

 O'Brien served as a consultant on the development of the game physics engine Digital Molecular Matter (DMM).
 To date, this game engine has been used in Star Wars: The Force Unleashed and an off-line version of it was used for special effects in the film Avatar, Sucker Punch, Source Code, X-Men: First Class, and more than 60 other feature films.

 In 2015, his work on developing DMM was recognized by the Academy of Motion Picture Arts and Sciences with a Technical Achievement award.
 The citation reads:

 "To Ben Cole for the design of the Kali Destruction System, to Eric Parker for the development of the Digital Molecular Matter toolkit, and to James O’Brien for his influential research on the finite element methods that served as a foundation for these tools.
 The combined innovations in Kali and DMM provide artists with an intuitive, art-directable system for the creation of scalable and realistic fracture and deformation simulations.
 These tools established finite element methods as a new reference point for believable on-screen destruction."